Requirements for Admission

 Letter grades given are A, B, C, F, I, T and W. A plus/minus system may be elected by individual instructors.
 Each grade has the following value in quality points: A+, 4.0; A, 4.0; A-, 3.667; B+, 3.333; B, 3.0; B-, 2.667; C+, 2.333; C, 2.0; C-, 1.667; F, none; I, incomplete; T, a temporary non-accredited grade to indicate work in the course is continuing and is thus far satisfactory, and W, withdrawal with no quality points.
 No grade of D is awarded.
 A cumulative GPA of 3.0 is required for graduation.
 Grades of all classes, including foundation courses, will be used in the calculation of the GPA.
 The receipt of a third “C” in a core or elective class or an “F” in any class will result in the student’s dismissal from the program.
 A student may petition the Associate Dean of Graduate Business Programs for readmission.
 Such readmission shall be at the sole discretion and subject to the conditions established by the Associate Dean.
 A grade of D is allowed in the Master of Accountancy program.
 A minimum GPA of 3.0 is required to earn a degree.
 This may cause a student to take additional courses to reach the minimum GPA.

 The Incomplete grade then must be completed according to one of the following two options:

 - The student must complete the incomplete coursework involved to the satisfaction of the faculty member as soon as possible.
-This should be concluded by the end of week six of the immediate subsequent semester, but in no case may exceed one year, and may only be extended to one year with the approval of the Associate Dean and with supporting documentation verifying the request.
+This should be concluded by the end of week six of the immediate subsequent semester and may only be extended to one year with the approval of the Associate Dean and with supporting documentation verifying the request.

-MBA students who withdraw from class during the first nine weeks of the semester will receive a grade of “W”.
-Withdrawal after the ninth week may be authorized only in cases of prolonged illnesses, change of employment, or other circumstances beyond the student’s control.
-Lack of academic progress in a course is not sufficient reason for an authorized withdrawal after the ninth week.
+M.B.A. students who withdraw from class during the first four weeks of the semester will receive a grade of “W”.
+Withdrawal after the fourth week may be authorized only in cases of prolonged illnesses, change of employment, or other circumstances beyond the student’s control.
+Lack of academic progress in a course is not sufficient reason for an authorized withdrawal after the fourth week.
 A written petition must be presented to the Registrar of the University.
 Petition forms are available in the Registrar’s Office.
 Withdrawal from a course without approval constitutes a failure and the letter grade of “F” is recorded.
 At this point, the student is dismissed from the program.